Healthy Strawberry Cupcakes

 Pink cupcakes for October?
 PERFECT.

-Almost all recipes for strawberry cupcakes call for artificial red food coloring and/or sugary jello mix… no thanks.
+Almost all of the recipes I’ve seen for Strawberry Cupcakes call for artificial red food coloring and sugary jello mix… no thanks.
 I was all on my own to handcraft a recipe.
 Aaaaand as embarrassing as it is, I gotta tell you the truth — these cupcakes were a long time coming!
 It took me four completely failed batches to get these cupcakes to be a success.
-Every failed experiment, the cupcakes were incredibly dense and chewy and rubbery and terrible.
-The first two batches weren’t sweet at all, the third wasn’t pink (it was actually kind of grey, ew), and the fourth was “okay,” but not something I was proud of.
+Every failed experiment, the cupcakes were incredibly dense, chewy, and rubbery.
+Just terrible.
+The first two batches weren’t sweet at all, the third wasn’t pink (it was actually kind of grey?), and the fourth was “okay,” but not something I was proud of.

 It was only on the 5th batch that things were looking up.
 The cupcakes formed perfect little domes, they had a slightly pinkish tint, and they were surprisingly fragrant.
 Once the cupcakes were cooled and frosted, I took a bite.
 My anxiety slipped away.
 I melted.
-These Healthy Strawberry Cupcakes with Strawberry Frosting are so good, you’ll eat 1, 2, 3 cupcakes.
-But no worries, they’re good for ya and totally guilt-free!
+These Healthy Strawberry Cupcakes are so good, you’ll eat 1, 2, 3 cupcakes.
+But no worries, they’re good for ya and totally guilt-free 🙂

 Prep Time: 30 minutes

 - 240g (2 cups) Whole Wheat Pastry Flour

 - 96g (½ cup) Granulated Erythritol